FabricMC/fabric-docs/develop/data-generation/block-models.md

 All `TextureKey`s in the TextureMap **have to** match all `TextureKey`s in your parent block model!
 :::

-### Custom `BlockStateSupplier` Method {#custom-supplier-method}
+### Custom `BlockModelDefinitionCreator` Method {#custom-supplier-method}

-The `BlockStateSupplier` contains all blockstate variants, their rotation, and other options like uvlock.
+The `BlockModelDefinitionCreator` contains all blockstate variants, their rotation, and other options like UV lock.

 @[code lang=java transcludeWith=:::datagen-model-custom:supplier](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceModelProvider.java)

-First, we create a new `VariantsBlockStateSupplier` using `VariantsBlockStateSupplier.create()`.
+First, we create a new `BlockModelDefinitionCreator` using `VariantsBlockModelDefinitionCreator.of()`.
-Then we create a new `BlockStateVariantMap` that contains parameters for all variants of the block, in this case `FACING` and `SINGLE`, and pass it into the `VariantsBlockStateSupplier`.
+Then we create a new `BlockStateVariantMap` that contains parameters for all variants of the block, in this case `FACING` and `SINGLE`, and pass it into the `VariantsBlockModelDefinitionCreator`.
 Specify which model and which transformations (uvlock, rotation) is used when using `.register()`.
 For example: